interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 LiquidateVault
 --------------

-Emit an event indicating that the Vault with ``vault`` account identifier has been liquidated.
+Emit an event indicating that the vault with ``vault`` account identifier has been liquidated.

 *Event Signature*